Many-Body Dephasing in a Trapped-Ion Quantum Simulator

 We plot the standard deviation of the average magnetization $\sigma_A$ as a function of $\lambda = 2J_0/B$ for fixed $N$ in Fig.~\ref{stdev}.
 The data for $N=3$ to $N=6$ agree with the theoretical prediction.
 The $N=7$ data largely agrees with theory excluding the two outlying points at negative $\lambda$ values.
 For $N=8$, the data points tend to gather around the 0.07 level indicating that the measurement noise in this case obscures the measured fluctuations.
 In these plots, the values near $\lambda=0$ were not taken because when $B\gg J_0$ the ions are predominantly acting paramagnetically.
 In this regime, fluctuations are expected to be very small and well below the noise floor of this experiment.
 The shape of the data is asymmetric with a pronounced slope at $2J_0/B = 1/2$.
 This point marks the ferromagnetic (FM) to paramagnetic (PM) phase transition of the ion chain.
 The fluctuations are enhanced here as this is an unstable point for the system.
 In contrast, the antiferromagnetic (AFM) to PM transition \cite{PhaseTransition} for $\lambda<0$ is not as pronounced.

 \textit{System size scaling.--} The temporal fluctuation variance $\sigma^2_A$ given by Eq.~(\ref{Amn}) is obtained by averaging over an \textit{infinite} time window $J_0t\in [0,+\infty]$.
-However, in the experiment, we can only average over a \textit{finite} time window up to $t\sim 2.0\, \si{\milli\second}$ ( i.e., 3 or 4 oscillations depending on the value of $\lambda$), as the long-time fluctuations are suppressed by the noise in the Hamiltonian parameters $J_0$ and $B$.
+However, in the experiment, we can only average over a \textit{finite} time window up to $t\sim 2.0\, \si{\milli\second}$ ( i.e., 3 or 4 oscillations depending on the value of $\lambda$), as the long-time fluctuations are suppressed by the noise in the parameters $J_0$ and $B$.